mozilla/mozillaclubs/CODE_OF_CONDUCT.md

-Use the Mozilla community participation guidelines below, or write you own Code of Coduct [using this exercise](https://mozilla.github.io/open-leadership-training-series/articles/building-communities-of-contributors/write-contributor-guidelines/).

----

 <!--- MOZILLA COMMUNITY PARTICIPATION GUIDLINES --->
 # Participation Guidelines

-This project, participating in the Mozilla Festival, respects Mozilla's [community participation guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
-These guidelines cover our behaviour as participants, facilitators, space wranglers, staff, volunteers, vendors, and anyone else involved in making the MozFest possible.
+Mozilla Clubs respects Mozilla's [community participation guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
+These guidelines cover our behaviour as participants, facilitators, staff, volunteers, vendors, and anyone else involved.

 ## How to treat each other